-An elective group of third and fourth graders at an elementary school in Fort Greene chose to help solve the growing crisis of homelessness in New York City.
+Third and fourth graders in Fort Greene, Brooklyn chose to help solve the growing crisis of homelessness in New York City.
 Through research and meetings with advocates in the field, they learned that a vast majority of the NYC homeless population consists of families with children living in temporary shelters.
-The class created the Public Service Announcement below to help raise awareness in their community and to persuade local legislators to make providing stable homes for children a top priority.
+They created the Public Service Announcement (PSA) below to help raise awareness in their community and to persuade local legislators to make providing stable homes for children a top priority.

-SLP Advocacy Partner Care for the Homeless (CFH) screened the PSA for guests at their 2016 annual gala to inspire them to participate in a text pledge drive.
-More than $25,000 in donations were pledged during the event.
+SLP advocacy partner Care for the Homeless (CFH) screened their PSA for guests at their 2016 annual gala to inspire them to participate in a text pledge drive – and more than $25,000 in donations were pledged during the event.
 CFH is also using the PSA in other fundraising and policy efforts.

-One class also organized a sock drive to help adults living on the street stay warm and healthy during the winter months; the socks were delivered to a CFH medical clinic located near the school.
-The second class created hundreds of Care Kits with soap. shampoo, combs and more which were delivered to a drop-in shelter run by the Coalition for the Homeless.
+To provide more immediate support, the students also collected and delivered much needed supplies including socks (delivered to a CFH medical clinic located near the school) and hundreds of Care Kits with soap, shampoo, combs and more (delivered to a drop-in shelter run by the Coalition for the Homeless.)

 After brainstorming and considering more than thirty potential issues, fourth grade students from Essex, Vermont chose to address the homelessness crisis in their state.
 The young advocates ultimately took a trip to the state house in Montpelier to join the state-wide Homelessness Awareness Day on January 15, 2020.
 To advocate for increased funding and support for Vermont’s homeless population, they scheduled individual meetings and prepared detailed advocacy presentations for six state representatives.
 They also spoke directly with Lieutenant Governor David Zuckerman about their passion for this issue and participated in a Vigil on the steps of the State House!
 Read this article in the Essex Reporter about their work, and check out a video on their visit below!